 From sushi to smog stations, reviews have changed the way we select who earns our business.
 But, unlike a restaurant, getting good reviews hasn’t been a priority for most law firms.
-Interestingly enough, according to our friends at AttorneySync, a poll of 1,200 adults shows that reviews are the second most important consideration when hiring a lawyer.
-Among people 24 to 35, it is the most important.

 How do you get reviews?
 Most any case management software has contact information of all clients, including their email addresses.
 By exporting these contacts and uploading them into a system such as Constant Contact or MailChimp—way easier than it sounds— a law firm can easily get reviews.

 Another option is using Avvo, which is basically a “lawyer-only Yelp.”
 Avvo does get a lot of web traffic and covers a variety of legal topics.
 People often hit the site when they are in the “research phase” trying to understand the law and how it may apply to their case.
 While Avvo is best reserved for firms that represent individuals, including family and criminal law, having good reviews and a good reputation wherever a new client may roam the web is best.